flxzt/rnote/misc/building/rnote-windows-build.md

 git submodule update --init --recursive
 ```

-Or (from the mingw64 terminal)
+Or (from the mingw64 terminal):

 ```bash
 MSYS=winsymlinks:native git clone https://github.com/flxzt/rnote.git
 git submodule update --init --recursive
 ```

-Verify that you see in `/crates/rnote-ui/po` the four files zh_CN.po, zh_HK.po, zh_SG.po and zh_TW.po as symlinks (and not as a text file with a single line inside).
+Verify that you see in `/crates/rnote-ui/po` the four files zh_CN.po, zh_HK.po, zh_SG.po and zh_TW.po as symlinks
+(and not as a text file with a single line inside).

-For unknown reasons, `libpthread.a` **and** `libpthread.dll.a` exist in `/mingw64/lib/` and rustc apparently wants to
+For unknown reasons, `libpthread.a` **and** `libpthread.dll.a` exist in `/mingw64/lib/`´
-link with both, resulting in "multiple definitions of pthread\_..." linker errors.
+and rustc apparently wants to link with both, resulting in "multiple definitions of pthread\_..." linker errors.
 To solve this (in a very hacky way), rename `libpthread.dll.a` to `libpthread.dll.a.bak`.

 ```bash